-Not much is known for certain about the life and death of St. Agatha, but long tradition supplies what primary documents lack.
+Not much is known for certain about the life and death of Saint Agatha, but long tradition supplies what primary documents lack.
 Pope Damasus, who reigned from 366–384, may have composed a poem in her honor, indicating how widespread her reputation was by that early date.
-St. Agatha was from a well off family in Sicily in Roman times, probably in the 3rd century.
+Saint Agatha was from a well-off family in Sicily in Roman times, probably in the third century.
 After dedicating her life to Christ, her beauty drew powerful men to her like a magnet.
 But she refused all suitors in favor of the Lord.
-Perhaps during the persecution of the emperor Decius around 250, she was arrested, interrogated, tortured, and martyred.
+Perhaps during the persecution of the Emperor Decius around 250, she was arrested, interrogated, tortured, and martyred.
 She refused to renounce her faith or to give in to the powerful men who desired her.
-An ancient homily relates: “A true virgin, she wore the glow of a pure conscience and the the crimson of the lamb’s blood for her cosmetics.”
+An ancient homily relates: “A true virgin, she wore the glow of a pure conscience and the crimson of the lamb’s blood for her cosmetics.”

 It is also the constant tradition that her torture included sexual mutilation.
-Whereas St. Lucy is shone in art with her eyeballs on a platter, St. Agatha is normally shown holding a plate on which rest her own breasts, as they were cut off by her pagan tormentors before her execution.
-This peculiar image is, in fact, carved into the wall over the entrance to the 6th century church of St. Agatha in Rome, a church re-dedicated by Pope St. Gregory himself so long ago.
+Whereas Saint Lucy is shone in art with her eyeballs on a platter, Saint Agatha is normally shown holding a plate on which rest her own breasts, as they were cut off by her pagan tormentors before her execution.
+This peculiar image is, in fact, carved into the wall over the entrance to the sixth century church of Saint Agatha in Rome, a church re-dedicated by Pope Saint Gregory himself so long ago.

-St. Agatha, you were a virgin espoused to Christ himself, a bride of the Lord who preserved herself for Him alone.
+Saint Agatha, you were a virgin espoused to Christ himself, a bride of the Lord who preserved herself for Him alone.
 Your vow to love God above all else hardened you to endure temptation, torture, and degradation.
-Help us, your brothers and sisters in the faith, to be as determined and resolute when any type of persecution, however mild, seeks us out.
+May we be as resolute as you when any type of persecution, however mild, seeks us out.